thebrrt/Module2-WebDevBC-UCF/README.md

 ​	WHEN I resize the page or view the site on various screens and devices ​	THEN I am presented with a responsive layout that adapts to my viewport

+## Grading Requirements

+This challenge is graded based on the following criteria:

+1. Technical Acceptance Criteria: 40%
+   * Satisfies all of the preceding acceptance criteria
+2. Deployment: 32%
+   * Application deployed at live URL
+   * Application loads with no errors
+   * Application GitHub URL submitted
+   * GitHub repository contains application code
+3. Application Quality: 15%
+   * Application resembles the mock-up functionality provided in the Challenge instructions
+4. Repository Quality: 13%
+   * Repository has a unique name
+   * Repository follows best practices for file structure and naming conventions
+   * Repository contains multiple descriptive commit messages
+   * Repository contains quality readme with description, screenshot, link to deployed application